8. The William C. SCHOTT FAMILY

-The Second World War was over on September 2, 1945.
+The Second World War was over in Europe on May 7, 1945, but the final ending of the war came when Japan surrendered on September 2, 1945.
 However, it took months before many enlisted men returned home and before rations were eliminated.
 With the industries in Europe largely destroyed or in need of repair, the U.S. was in a position to help supply many global needs.
 As those formerly in the military obtained jobs and had families, the generation of the Baby Boomers began.
 This period began a large economic expansion in America.
 It benefited nearly all industries, including brewers, and there was a strong increase in the demand for beer.
 This resulted in some changes at the Bavarian Brewing Co.

 As mentioned in the previous section, there was some reorganization of the Bavarian Brewing Co. management.
-The President since 1938, George Schott, resigned.
+The President since 1938, George Schott, resigned in July of 1945.
 His position was assumed by the former Secretary/Treasurer, Lou Schott.
-The positions vacated by Lou Schott were filled by William R. Schott (Bill), the eldest son of William C. and Lucia Riedlin Schott.
+The positions Secretary/Treasurer positions vacated by Lou Schott were filled by William R. Schott (Bill), the eldest son of William C. and Lucia Riedlin Schott.
 William C. Schott (Will) remained as Vice President.
 At the same time, Joseph Vehr, the Office Manager/Comptroller, was appointed as a fourth Director.
 Therefore, two of the four Directors were father and son; Will and Bill.
-In addition, Ray Hoffman was hired as the General Manager, with his first full year occurring in 1946.
+In addition, Ray Hoffman was hired as the General Manager in 1946.
 Hoffman had previously worked for the Consumers Brewing Co. in Newark, OH.
-In 1946, brewmaster Walter Gruner passed away and his son, Albert Gruner, succeeded him.
-Henry Wetzel then became the Assistant Brewmaster.
+Also in 1946, brewmaster Walter Gruner passed away and his son, Albert Gruner, succeeded him, with Henry Wetzel becoming the Assistant Brewmaster.

 Walter Zannis, previously with Heidelberg, became Brewmaster of Plant No. 2 and Carl Moeller, also with Heidelberg, became Mater Brewmaster of both plants in 1951.
 The brewery was also dependent upon other employees for their success.
 Key Bavarian management positions in the late 1940s were: Arthur Helmering, Route Superintendent; George Theele, Bottle Shop Foreman; Joe Ponzer, Sales Manager; Larry Schrand and Courtney Schrand, Bottling Superintendents; John Collins, Shipping Superintendent; James Caldwell, Chief Engineer; and, Jack Shannon, Branch Manager.
 Some of these men, and other important employees at the Bavarian Brewing Co., are shown on the side in front of the brew kettle.
 Please select the picture for individual names.